appclubtech/tkinter-add-project/README.md

 ### OR

-Download and unzip the folder and open it in your favorite folder
+Download and unzip the folder and open it in your favorite editor

 ## Contributions